Edgar Davids: Telstar

 In 2020, Davids was appointed as assistant coach of Dutch Eerste Divisie club Telstar.

 Olhanense

 On 4 January 2021, Davids was announced as the head coach of Portuguese side, Olhanense.
 He was sacked on 19 July 2021.

+Netherlands

+In May 2022, Davids became an assistant coach alongside Danny Blind for the Netherlands national team under Louis van Gaal for the 2022 FIFA World Cup.

 Personal life

-Davids was engaged to fashion designer Olcay Gulsen.
+Davids was engaged to fashion designer Olcay Gulsen in 2006, but they split in 2012.
 In 1999, Davids started his own Street Soccer brand called Monta Street.

 Davids won a lawsuit filed in a Dutch court against League of Legends developer Riot Games for using his likeness in an in-game association football-themed skin for the champion Lucian without his permission.